 What is an encroachment?

 Encroachments are the unlawful, unauthorized, or unpermitted use of Parks’ property by another party.
-Any non-park use on Parks’ property that is not permitted by an executed Special Use Permit (insert link to SUP webpage) is considered an encroachment and subject to removal.
+Any non-park use on Parks’ property that is not permitted by an executed Special Use Permit is considered an encroachment and subject to removal.

 Examples of encroachments include:

 - Buildings or structures, such as garages, sheds, fences, playhouses or tree houses, swing sets or other play equipment;

 - Privately installed landscaping, such as hedges or borders that "claim" public property or limit the public's use or enjoyment of it;